 THE ART OF ADRIAN TUCHEL - Extracts from Carla Gagliardi

 The artwork of Adrian Tuchel is the result of many years of gifted artistry combined with architectural accomplishment, fuelled by his great passion for travel.
 Through his research into minimalism in drawing, his highly personal style has materialised, observing particularly transparency & light.

-Venice is a city of contradictions – Jean Cocteau remarked that in Venice the pigeons walk & the lions have wings to fly - great writers such as Byron, Nietzsche, Brodsky & Goethe, & composers such as Mahler & Wagner portray both the beauty & the darkness of Venice.
+Venice is a city of contradictions – Jean Cocteau remarked that in Venice the pigeons walk and the lions have wings to fly - great writers such as Byron, Nietzsche, Brodsky, Goethe, and composers such as Mahler and Wagner portray both the beauty and the darkness of Venice.

-The works of Tuchel ‘take flight’ between light & shadow, he feels Venice itself has grown wings & dreams.
-His drawings have the lightness of air and water not only seen with the eye of the artist, but also as an architect.
+The works of Tuchel ‘take flight’ between light and shadow, he feels Venice itself has grown wings and dreams.
+His drawings have the lightness of air and water not only seen with the eye of the artist but also as an architect.